programever/gist/js-frameworks/next-js.md

 ___Single File Components___

 Using styled-jsx, completely integrated as built by the same team, it's trivial to add styles scoped to the component.

-___Server Rendering___

-You can render React components on the server side, before sending the HTML to the client.

 ___Ecosystem Compatibility___